cjtu/craterpy/README.rst

 Quick Installation with Anaconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The recommended way to install ACERIM is using the `anaconda <https://www.continuum.io/Anaconda-Overview>`_ platform which can be downloaded from `Continuum Analytics <https://www.continuum.io/downloads>`_.
-Anaconda is preferred because it
+Anaconda is useful because it:

 1) automatically solves package dependency conflicts, and
 2) conveniently manages your virtual environments, allowing you to separate packages with finicky dependencies from your main python installation.